Does homeowners insurance cover broken pipes under slab?

 Does homeowners insurance cover plumbing breaks under slab?

 Though homeowners insurance covers slab leaks and water damage caused by burst pipes, it typically won’t cover the cost to fix the broken pipes.
-If you find out that your pipes are broken but there isn’t any actual damage to your slab, you’ll likely have to pay out of pocket to tear out the slab and repair or replace the broken pipes.
+If your pipes are broken but there isn’t any actual damage to your slab, you’ll likely have to pay the cost of any repairs out of pocket.

-To avoid a situation like this, be sure to have your slab inspected every couple of years by a foundation contractor.
-They may be able to spot issues and warning signs that you’ve missed.
+It is a good idea to have your slab inspected every couple of years by a foundation contractor.
+They may be able to spot issues and warning signs that you’ve missed to help keep damage to a minimum.

 How to tell if you have a slab leak